 When we execute the above Visual Basic program, we will get the result as shown below.

-If you observe the above result, the Case statement (20) matches with the defined expression value (20) and executed the statements within the respective Case statement.
+If you observe the above result, the Case statement (20) matches the defined expression value (20) and executes the statements within the respective Case statement.

 In Visual Basic, using one Select...Case statement within another Select...Case statement is called a nested Select...Case statements.